 The following provides the basic work flow for managing license-server administrative security in the enterprise.
 This flow assumes that the producer has deployed your license server with security already enabled.
-It also assumes that you have access to a license-server administrator tool, such as the FlexNet License Server Administrator command-line tool, or a custom administrator tool provided by the producer.
+It also assumes that you have access to a license-server administrator tool, such as the FlexNet License Server Administrator command-line tool, the FlexNet License Server Manager, or a custom administrator tool provided by the producer.